-Some of our products are designed to include software or other intellectual property licensed from third parties.
+Some of our products are designed to include software or other intellectual property, including open source software, licensed from third parties.
 It may be necessary in the future to seek or renew licenses relating to various aspects of these products.
 There can be no assurance that the necessary licenses would be available on acceptable terms, if at all.
 The inability to obtain certain licenses or other rights or to obtain such licenses or rights on favorable terms, or the need to engage in litigation regarding these matters, could have a material adverse effect on our business, operating results, and financial condition.
 Moreover, the inclusion in our products of software or other intellectual property licensed from third parties on a nonexclusive basis could limit our ability to protect our proprietary rights in our products.
+Further, the failure to comply with the terms of any license, including free open source software, may result in our inability to continue to use such license.
+Our inability to maintain or re-license any third-party licenses required in our products or our inability to obtain third-party licenses necessary to develop new products and product enhancements, could require us, if possible, to develop substitute technology or obtain substitute technology of lower quality or performance standards or at a greater cost, any of which could delay or prevent product shipment and harm our business, financial condition, and results of operations.